bitstadium/HockeySDK-iOS/docs/Guide-Installation-Setup-template.md

 <a id="modify"></a>
 ## Modify Code

-1. Open your `AppDelegate.m` file.
+1. Open your `AppDelegate.h` file.

 2. Add the following line at the top of the file below your own #import statements: